 Comcast Cares Day brings together our employees, their families, friends and our community partners around the world to volunteer and make change happen in local communities.

 Comcast Cares Day is a celebration of our company’s year-round commitment to service, and has grown to become the nation’s largest single-day corporate volunteer event.
-In 2015, more than 100,000 volunteers improved more than 900 parks, schools, beaches, senior centers and other vital community sites.
-Since 2001, more than 700,000 Comcast NBCUniversal employees, their friends, family members and our community partners have volunteered more than 4 million service hours at nearly 6,800 projects in communities across the United States and around the world.
+In 2016, more than 100,000 volunteers improved more than 900 parks, schools, beaches, senior centers and other vital community sites in 21 countries during the 15th anniversary of Comcast Cares Day.
+Since 2001, more than 800,000 Comcast NBCUniversal employees, their friends, family members and our community partners have volunteered nearly 5 million service hours at more than 7,700 projects in communities across the United States and around the world.

 Our United Way partnership is a reflection of Comcast’s longtime commitment to helping communities in need.

 When Ralph Roberts founded Comcast in 1963, the first organization to which he directed company support was United Way.
 Comcast was one of the first companies to conduct a company-wide United Way giving campaign simultaneously across the country.
 Since 2001, the campaign has provided more than $75 million in total support to United Way from Comcast NBCUniversal employees and the Comcast Foundation.
 Comcast NBCUniversal's effort is ranked annually among United Way's Top 50 Corporate Campaigns.

 The TODAY Toy Drive has made the holidays brighter for more than 4 million children.